FEELING LIKE FALL TO START THE WEEKEND

 WINDS & WAVES:

-FRIDAY: Seasonable temps with a mix of sun and clouds.
-Isolated showers possible.
-HIGH: 58 LOW: 40
+TONIGHT: Variable clouds.
+Cool and crisp.
+LOW: 40 (30s north and west)

-SATURDAY: Early frost NORTH/WEST.
-Partly cloudy.
-Breezy and seasonable.
+SATURDAY: Partly to mostly sunny.
+Cool and breezy.
+Few sprinkles FAR NORTH?
 HIGH: 57 LOW: 39

-SUNDAY: Early frost NORTH/WEST.
-Plenty of sun.
-A nice fall day!
+SUNDAY: Early frost NORTH and WEST.
+Sunny skies.
+Milder, but breezy at times.
 HIGH: 64 LOW: 39

-MONDAY: Early frost NORTH/WEST.
-Sunny and seasonably warm.
-HIGH: 68 LOW: 49
+MONDAY: Early frost NORTH and WEST.
+Sunny and warmer.
+HIGH: 68 LOW: 48

 Copyright 2021 WBAY.
 All rights reserved.